 Performing Unattended Installation

-You can install System Center 2012 – Data Protection Manager (DPM) using the unattended installation option.
-This option allows you to create an initialization file (.ini) and let Setup run without you monitoring it.
+You can also install DPM 2010 using the unattended install option.
+The unattended install option allows you to create an answer file (.ini) and let the setup run without you monitoring it.

 Performing an unattended installation

-Create the DPMSetup.ini file on the computer where you want to perform the installation.
+Create the DPMSetup.ini file to the computer where you want to perform the installation.